Alexwcjung/2026-highschool/lessonplan.md

 - 🔢 put sentences in the correct order;
 - 🕵️ find false information in the reading activity;
 - 📚 listen to school-life vocabulary cards;
+- 🔤 check word meanings;
-- ✅ check unknown or difficult words;
+- ✅ identify unknown or difficult words;
-- 🎤 pronounce words in the speaking quiz;
+- 🎤 say selected words aloud in the speaking quiz;
-- 🔁 retry words that are not recognized;
+- 🔁 retry words that need more practice;
 - 📝 complete a short self-check.

 ---

 ## 👨‍🏫 8.
 Teacher Role

 The teacher guides the lesson and makes the app activities meaningful.
-The teacher introduces the topic, explains the song background, models key expressions, supports students during reading activities, monitors students during vocabulary and speaking practice, and gives feedback on difficult words or pronunciation problems.
+The teacher introduces the topic, explains the song background, models key expressions, supports students during reading activities, monitors students during vocabulary and speaking practice, and gives feedback on difficult words or expressions.

 The app provides repeated practice and immediate feedback, but the teacher controls the lesson flow and connects the activities to communication.
 The teacher also helps students understand that making mistakes and retrying are natural parts of language learning.